High-speed rail: Japanese research and development

-With some 45 million people living in the densely populated Tokyo–Osaka corridor, congestion on road and rail became a serious problem after World War II, and the Japanese government began thinking seriously about a new high-speed rail service.
+With some 45 million people living in the densely populated Tokyo–Osaka corridor (Taiheiyō Belt), congestion on road and rail became a serious problem after World War II, and the Japanese government began thinking about ways to transport people in and between cities.
+Because Japan was resource limited and did not want to import petroleum for security reasons, energy-efficient high-speed rail was an attractive potential solution.

-Japan in the 1950s was a populous, resource-limited nation that for security reasons did not want to import petroleum, but needed a way to transport its millions of people in and between cities.

-Japanese National Railways (JNR) engineers then began to study the development of a high-speed regular mass transit service.
+Japanese National Railways (JNR) engineers began to study the development of a high-speed regular mass transit service.
 In 1955, they were present at the Lille's Electrotechnology Congress in France, and during a 6-month visit, the head engineer of JNR accompanied the deputy director Marcel Tessier at the DETE (SNCF Electric traction study department).
 JNR engineers returned to Japan with a number of ideas and technologies they would use on their future trains, including alternating current for rail traction, and international standard gauge.